AIAA Intelligent Systems Technical Committee

 ISTC Technical Seminar Series

-Don’t miss Dr. Jun Chen’s seminar Tuesday May 14 at 4:00pm ET on Zoom!
+Don’t miss Dr. Donald Haryford Costello’s seminar Thursday February 19 at 1:00pm ET on Zoom!

 Dial by your location